ninadharish/Path-Planning-Dijkstra-Algorithm/readme.md

 ## Description

 The [Dijkstra Algotihm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) is used widely to traverse a graph between nodes and finding the optimal path.
 It is also extensively used for Robot Path Planning.
 For a given Obstacle Space, this program applies the Dijkstra Algorithm for Path Planning in order to find the optimal path for the robot to travel from a given initial potiion to a given goal position taking into consideration all the obstacles as well as a clearance space around them.
+This project is a part of the Spring 2022 course ENPM661: Introductory Robot Programming taught by Dr. Reza Monferadi at the University of Maryland.

 ## Approach